-🔹 🖸 🖸 STT Policy Policy Special Treatment Trusts and ALTCS Eligibility Especial Treatment Trust Not Policy Especial Treatment Trust ALTCS Eligibility Especial Treatment Trust ALTCS Especial Treatment Trust Especial Tr are not counted for the income and resource tests.
-In return, AHCCCS is from the trust upon the death of the customer or termination of the trust with a Disability ras a STT Many of these conditions apply to all three STT types, and some meet these conditions disqualifies the trust from special treatment.
-All STT s set all conditions for special treatment.
+🔹 🖸 🖸 STT Policy Special Treatment Truck (STI) may allow people who would not otherwise qualify due to excess resources or income to become eligible for ALTOS.
+The dissets in a STI are not counted for the income and resource tests.
+In return, AHCCCS is authorized to recover the cost of the cost of the trust upon the death of the customer or termination of the trust.
+There are three types of STI: Trusts for Individuals Under Age 65 with a Disability Income-Only Trusts; and Pooled Trusts.
+The trust must meet certain conditions to qualify as a STT.
+Many of these conditions apply to all three STT types, and some are unique to a specific kind of STT.
+Failure to meet these conditions disqualifies the trust from special treatment.
+All STTs are reviewed by AHCCCS to ensure that they meet all conditions for special treatment.
 08/24/2018 Policy Special Parky + Ongole 800 Tructs + 805 Special Treatment Tructs 801 Truct Overview The conditions that apply to all three STT types ADIT Trust Coverview Policy A trust is a legal arrangement in which a person or organization, II Paicy - Owster 800 Trusts Date of creation The trust must be created on or after August 11, 1993.
-802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised 09/14/2018 Policy Trusts NOTE A trust created before August 11, 1993 must be dissolved and recreated to qualify as a STT Assy - Chener Att Thats B Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust B Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Patry - Cropter 800 Trust - 800 Special Treatment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainder beneficiary upon the death of the customer.
-D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi, Naty - Oracle 905 houts and Spore Treatment Truts Revocable trusts must name AHCCCS as the remainder bieneficiary upon the trust being revoked or terminated, or upon the death of the customer.
+802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised 09/14/2018 Policy Trusts NOTE A trust created before August 11, 1993 must be dissolved and recreated to qualify as a STT Alloy - Cherry 500 Trails B Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust B Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Patry - Cropter 800 Trust - 800 Special Treatment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainder beneficiary upon the death of the customer.
+D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi, Naty - Oracle 905 houts and Spoce Treatment Truts Revocable trusts must name AHCCCS as the remainder bieneficiary upon the trust being revoked or terminated, or upon the death of the customer.
 End of insertil counts.